naotokui/RhythmVAE_M4L/README.md

 On Windows, you need to set the path of external standalone Max installation on the preference panel of Ableton Live.
 The device is not compatible with the internal Max runtime.

 ## Installation

+If you want to edit Max patches and export the device by yourself:

+- Open `M4L.RhythmVAE/M4L.RhythmVAE.maxproj`, then open `rhythmvae.maxpat` from the project.
-- When you open the Max patch first time, you need to press `script npm install` to install Node.js packages.
+- When you open `rhythmvae.maxpat` for the first time, you need to press `script npm install` to install Node.js packages.
+- Every time you export the device, you have to set `Max for Live Device Type` to `MIDI` on Project Inspector (Apparently this is a bug of Max/MSP.)

 ## Known problems
 - Incompatible with folders with names containing special characters such as `[]?*!|@`